-Visit the official website of these academies to make enquiries and get latest news and updates.
+Visit the official website of these academies to make enquiries and get the latest news and updates.

-You should also try to confirm from past or presents students currently training in any of the listed football academies on the new fees, facilities, features and benefits.
+You should also try to confirm from past or present students currently training in any of the listed football academies on the new fees, facilities, features, and benefits.

-Finally, if you know any football academy in Nigeria that is equally a good option or shouldn’t be in this list, please let us know in the comment section.
+Finally, if you know any football academy in Nigeria that is equally a good option or shouldn’t be on this list, please let us know in the comment section.